jamessergeant/MMDAEforControl/README.md

 * ROS (currently only tested on jade) and Player Stage.

 ###### Datasets
-If performing the training stages, obtain the datasets from http://bit.ly/MMDAEdata (521.14 Mb) and store in the Datasets folder.
+If performing the training stages, obtain the [datasets](http://bit.ly/MMDAEdata "MMDAE datasets") (521.14 Mb) and store in the Datasets folder.

 ###### Additional Information
 This repository has only ever been tested on Ubuntu 14.04 and ROS jade and may not operate correctly on other flavours of Linux or versions of ROS.